 You should get screened for lung cancer if you:

-- Are current smokers, or former smokers who have quit within the past 15 years
+- Are a current smoker (or former smoker who quit in the past 15 years)

 - Have a 30 pack-year smoking history (For example, one pack a day for 30 years or two packs a day for 15 years).

 If you fall into this group, follow the screening schedule below:

 - Low-dose computerized tomography (CT or CAT scan) every year

 Check with your insurance provider before scheduling an exam.
 Not all insurance providers cover the cost of this exam.

 Still unsure if lung cancer screening is right for you?
 Print and share MD Anderson’s lung cancer screening chart with your doctor.

 Along with regular exams, practice awareness.
 This means you should be familiar with your body.
 That way you’ll notice changes, like a cough that doesn’t go away or chest pain.
 Then, report them to your doctor without delay.

 The screening recommendations on this page apply to adults expected to live for at least 10 years.
 They’re not for adults who have a health condition that may make it hard to diagnose or treat lung cancer.